 Is your son or daughter working on their college essay?
-Here are 5 tips for writing a memorable college essay from Kevin McMullin, the founder of Collegewise, a college admissions and application counseling company.
+Kevin McMullin, the founder of Collegewise, a college admissions and application counseling company, offers some suggestions.

 Being impressive is a good thing.
 But when you try too hard, you write the same stories as thousands of other students (it’s hard to overstate how many essays I read about the valuable lessons learned from sports, community service, or leadership positions).
 If you really want to stand out, tell the truth.
 Do you love your 1992 Dodge Dart more than life itself?
 Do you work weekends at a hamburger stand and claim to make the best burger in a 50‐mile radius?
 Those things are interesting.
 Share them.
 The colleges want to know.

 You don’t need to have scaled Everest or invented plutonium to tell a story nobody else could tell.
 Your experience playing basketball or taking art classes or working at a shoe store are not the same as other students’ experiences.
 So tell the parts of the story that are uniquely yours.
 Inject as much detail as you possibly can.
 And keep asking yourself, “Could someone else applying to college tell the same story?”
 If so, do one of two things—add more detail, or pick a different story.

 3. Don’t repeat information from the rest of your application.